gaurishdotkdm/SwiftNavigation/README.md

 <br />
 <br />
 LIMITATIONS
 Please note that the program takes only positive integer as input.
-For any other input values, a message "Please enter a positive integer" will be displayed.
+For any other input values, a message "Please enter a positive integer" is displayed.
+Program continue to execute until the user enters a positive integer.
 <br />
 <br />
 WHAT IS INCLUDED IN THE PACKAGE?<br />